-I solve complex problems in research, business, and life by:
+I like to solve complex problems in artificial intelligence,

-- developing, adapting, and analysing research software & tools
+- creating, adapting, and analysing research & open-source code

 - devising, assembling, and programming experiment apparatus

-I have over eight years’ experience in freelance development spanning large-scale web applications, computer science research programming, statistical analysis & tool development, psychological research apparatus and automation, and commercial & non-profit sites.
+I have over eight years’ experience in research & development spanning vision & machine learning, psychological research apparatus and experiment automation, large-scale web applications, and citizen science.

-I hone my skills as a PhD student & scientific programmer in UC Berkeley EECS.
-I earned dual degrees in Computer Science (AI concentration) and Psychology at UMass Amherst.
+I hone my scientific skills as a PhD student at UC Berkeley.
+I earned dual degrees in computer science (artificial intelligence concentration) and psychology at UMass Amherst.